petermcd/ssh-pam-login-logger/README.md

 ## Testing

-To ensure this is working try connecting to SSH `ssh 127.0.0.1` and attempt to log in.
+To ensure this is working, enable PAM authentication for the required services, pointint the configuration file at /lib/security/ssh_honeypot.so.
+Try logging into the service.

 Once login fails run the following commands: